dklbs493/yieldspreadLSTM/README.md

 When training the model, it is possible to specify different prediction horizons by changing the horizon variable.
 In the notebook, the horizon variable is set to 0, which corresponds to a one day horizon.
 It can also be set to 6, 13, or 20, to train models for a one, two, or three week prediction horizon.

+To train a new model, download the notebook and run it either in Colab or locally.
+As long as the frequency of data is daily and correct asset names are provided in the asset_names variable, preprocessing, training and validation should be done automatically by the notebook.
+The model will be saved with the .pt extension and can be loaded into a new notebook for later use using the toarch load_state_dict() mehtod.